ipfabric/docs/docs/IP_Fabric_Settings/Discovery_and_Snapshots/Discovery_Settings/discovery/limit_download_of_bgp_routes.md

 Downloading and processing such a large amount of data is time-consuming and may not provide any relevant information about the internal IP addressing scheme.

-In cases where we expect to discover a router with a full BGP table, we can limit the total number of BGP routes stored in the database.

 You can find the threshold configuration in **Settings --> Discovery Settings --> Discovery --> Limit download BGP routes**.

+If the number of BGP routes in the routing table is below the specified threshold, IP Fabric will collect all routes from this table.

+However, if the number exceeds this threshold, IP Fabric will only collect routes from other available routing protocols on the device.
+In this scenario, no BGP routes from the routing table will be collected.

-The lower limit available is currently 10000 BGP routes.
-IP Fabric will read the full routing table but will filter BGP routes per threshold before storing them in the database.
+The lowest limit currently available is 10000 BGP routes.

 ![Limit download of BGP routes](limit-bgp-routes.png)